osm2pgsql-dev/osm2pgsql/README.md

 mentioned in the requirements section and a C++ compiler which supports C++11.
 GCC 5 and later and Clang 3.5 and later are known to work.

+To rebuild the included man page you'll need the [pandoc](https://pandoc.org/) tool.

 First install the dependencies.

 On a Debian or Ubuntu system, this can be done with: